 The Jockey Club’s trustee ownership ensures there is no distribution of profits to shareholders.
 Instead, profits are re-invested into racing.

 Historically, we have saved much-loved courses such as Cheltenham and Aintree from being sold and developed.

-Now we are setting our sights on developing the sport’s future, with a seven-year, £145 million investment programme that aims to improve the quality of racing in the UK still further, and broaden the appeal of the sport to new audiences.
+Now we are setting our sights on developing the sport’s future, with an investment programme that aims to improve the quality of racing in the UK further, and broaden the appeal of the sport to new audiences.

 To find out more about our historical roots, click here to go to the Jockey Club site.

 We are Britain’s leading racecourse operator and we reinvest all our profits into the sport.